mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P05-Team-Attack-And-Defense/content.md

----
-title: Team Attack and Defense
+# Team Attack and Defense
-slug: attack-defend
----

 ## Adding to the Hero class